 It did come off.

 It was tough to stick with the plan of breaking marathon into three parts, running slow, not so slow, then fast.
 The first 7kms was relatively slow, but then I’d say the rest was a fast medium pace, until the last 4kms when I had to fight to not be too slow.
 The training prepared me well, but there’s no getting around the fact that 42.2kms is a freaking long way to make the body run.
 The crowd were cheering the loudest towards the end, which was appreciated.
-With 3kms to go I caught up with a guy from the club who was struggling.
+With 3kms to go I caught up with a guy from the club who was struggling more than me.
 He came back with a bit of a sprint which helped me find an auto drive setting, which pushed me to the finish.
 On the line I couldn’t help but just stand in a triumphant, relieved, fatigued, blissful, agony.
+(I hardly even heard my club mate call me a bastard)

 My family joined me.
 Then I hobbled to the Dubai Mall carpark.
 It seemed like a second marathon – along the way giving an understanding nod to other runners hobbling also.